nakkaya/ferret/readme.md

 [![CI Build Status][badge-ferret-build]][ferret-travis]
 ![BSD 2 Clause License][badge-ferret-license]

-Ferret is a free software Clojure implementation, it compiles a restricted subset of the Clojure language to self contained ISO C++11 which allows for the use of Clojure in real time embedded control systems.
+Ferret is a free software lisp implementation designed to be used in real time embedded control systems.
+Ferret lisp compiles down to self contained *C++11*.
+Generated code is portable between any Operating System and/or Microcontroller that supports a *C++11* compliant compiler.
+It has been verified to run on architectures ranging from embedded systems with as little as *2KB of RAM* to general purpose computers running Linux/Mac OS X/Windows.

 This repository contains the Ferret compiler.
 For more information about Ferret, including downloads and documentation for the latest release, check